JUkhan/Ajwah/README.md

 * `addEffect(...effectClass)` normally add the effects having app life.
 If any class uses `@EffectKey('your-effects-key')` decorator then it should act acordingly.

-## Please note that if you are useing effect's on demand feature, you are fully responsible to take care of them.
-Just have a look its not going to add one more times or forget to remove(you may use `componentWillUnmount()`) otherwise memory leakage.

 ## [Effect Demo](https://stackblitz.com/edit/ajwah-effect?file=Effects.ts)